BjornFJohansson/pydna/README.md

 ## Building a setuptools package

-	python -m build # run this command in the root directory where the pyproject.toml file is located
+	poetry build # run this command in the root directory where the pyproject.toml file is located

+	twine upload dist/pydna-5.1a6-py3-none-any.whl  # The exact name depends on the version set as git tagged

+## Building a conda package